V01D-NULL/MoonOS/README.md

 - Paging
 - Serial in & output
 - CMOS/RTC Timestamp
+- Simple VFS

 # Future features:
+- Multiboot2
-- APIC
+- ACPI
 - Many hardware drivers including but not limited to:
 	- Network cards
 	- ATA
 	- GPU's
 	- And much more
-- Simple VFS
-- UART driver
 - Simple userland mode
 - A small libc for the userland